Donna Rozar

-Donna Mummau Rozar (née Mummau; born February 9, 1950) is an American politician, businesswoman, and nurse.
-A Republican, she represents the 69th district of the Wisconsin State Assembly.
-The 69th assembly district comprises most of the city of Marshfield, along with rural eastern Clark County, northwest Wood County, and southwest Marathon County.
-She was elected in the 2020 general election.
-Rozar is also a member of the Wood County Board of Supervisors, serving since 2000.
+Donna Mummau Rozar (née Mummau; born February 9, 1950) is an American businesswoman, nurse, and Republican politician from Marshfield, Wisconsin.
+She served two terms as a member of the Wisconsin State Assembly, representing Wisconsin's 69th Assembly district from 2021 to 2025.
+She is also a member of the board of supervisors of Wood County, Wisconsin, since 2000.

 Early life and career

 Donna Rozar was born Donna Kay Mummau in Lancaster, Pennsylvania, and moved with her parents to Orange County, Virginia, where her father had purchased a farm.
 She grew up on the farm and graduated from Orange County High School in 1968.
 In 1971, she earned her nursing diploma from the Virginia Baptist Hospital School of Nursing, in Lynchburg, Virginia.
 She then worked a year as an emergency room nurse at the University of Virginia Hospital in Charlottesville, where she earned her nurse practitioner certificate.
 For the next five years, she worked as a nurse practitioner at Norfolk General Hospital, where she met her future husband, Dr. Ed Rozar.
+Donna Rozar held a certificate as a nurse practitioner from 1971-1977 in Virginia, and has never held prescriptive authority.
+Her nursing license expired in Wisconsin in 2022 and she no longer holds an active nursing license.

 She married Rozar in 1975 in Orange, Virginia, and moved with him to Knoxville, Tennessee.
 There she attended the University of Tennessee and earned her bachelor's degree in nursing in 1981.
 The couple moved frequently, living in Dallas, Texas, Pittsburgh, Pennsylvania, and Morgantown, West Virginia, over the next decade, adopting children along the way.
 They finally moved to Marshfield, Wisconsin, in 1988, where Ed was diagnosed with HIV/AIDS in 1989.
 Ed, a cardiothoracic surgeon, chose to retire from his practice to avoid accidentally exposing anyone else to the virus.

 Following Ed's diagnosis, the Rozars appeared on The TODAY Show and Good Morning America to share their story; after Ed's death in 1993, Donna Rozar became a national speaker on AIDS awareness.

 In the 1990s, she also owned and operated Town & Country Ventures LLC, through which she invested in and managed a number of commercial and residential properties.